-My relationships with the farmers, producers and the communities that Savory Thymes supported, influenced my lasting advocacy for food justice and the importance of fostering regional foodsheds.
+My relationships with these farmers, producers, and communities influenced my lasting advocacy for food justice and the importance of fostering regional foodsheds.
+Savory Thymes remains the foundation of my work today.

 SAVORY THYMES IN MILL VALLEY